DiannaNguyen/code-every-day/log.md

 **Today's Progress:** Wow... so React Native

-**Thoughts** React Native is amazing, but the ups and downs of my emotional cycle of change this week has been drastic.
+**Thoughts:** React Native is amazing, but the ups and downs of my emotional cycle of change this week has been drastic.
 I was definitely riding the line of the valley of despair - but at a bright 4/5AM, I hit euphoria and things started to click for me.
 So maybe I haven't been too scorned by React Native.

 **Link(s) to work**
 1. [Twitter saw it first- so follow me](https://twitter.com/diannathedev)